top of page

 Michael Litke | Professional Ballroom and Latin Dancer, @istddance Qualified Teacher @ballroomcourses

-"#IDANCEBECAUSE moving to music is magical
+"I DANCE BECAUSE moving to music is magical"

 I am a professional Ballroom and Latin dancer, and compete in competitions with a male partner.
 Last year, we became Vice Same-Sex Ballroom World Champions.
 It was incredible; we were praised by the audience and national press alike.